Overview

 Finally, you will learn how the adoption of collaboration tools can enhance the global project experience.

-The International Project Management Certificate is part of the RIT Project Management MicroMasters Program from EdX in partnership with Rochester Institute of Technology - RITx that is designed to teach how to successfully deliver projects in an international environment.
+The International Project Management Certificate is part of Project Management MicroMasters Program from EdX in partnership with Rochester Institute of Technology - RITx that is designed to teach how to successfully deliver projects in an international environment.
 In order to qualify for the MicroMasters Credential, you will need to earn a verified certificate in each of the three courses as well as pass a capstone exam.

 What you'll learn